PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-07 20:08:35
+Last updated: 2024-04-07 20:09:08
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: You need to figure out what the fuck you want. - Nicky Nichols